 November 7: A student who was unhappy with their mid-term grade held the Sociology department chair hostage.
 Neither person was harmed.

 December: Temple Junior College established a partnership with Supreme Cable Inc. to create an instructional license channel that would include 20 hours of instruction per week broadcast to 12 sites.

 Fall: A steering committee was formed to create an Associate’s Degree in Nursing program.
 The Allied Health Division was expanded to include Pharmacy Technology, Medical Transcriptionist and Medical Office Systems programs.

-Fall: 24 students were enrolled in the newly created Associate’s Degree in Nursing program.
+Fall: 24 students were enrolled in the newly created Associate Degree Nursing (ADN) program.

 January: Temple Junior College closed for Martin Luther King Jr. Day for the first time.
 The college also offered 8-week courses for the first time.